ZarimpaAnna/pet-care-application/README.md

 Controller → Service → Repository → Database

-- **Controllers** expose REST API endpoints and handle HTTP requests and responses.
-- **Services** contain the application's business logic, authorization and ownership rules.
-- **Repositories** provide data access through Spring Data JPA.
-- **DTOs** are used to transfer data between the API and the client without exposing the persistence entities directly.
-- **Entities** represent the application's domain model and are mapped to the PostgreSQL database using JPA.
+DTOs are used for API data transfer, while JPA entities represent the database model.
+Business logic, authorization and ownership checks are handled in the service layer.

 Authentication is handled using Spring Security and JWT.
 The React frontend communicates with the backend through protected REST API endpoints.